 He gives thanks to Winston Holliness and Larry MacDonald for producing most of his music.
 Thanks to Earl Morgan and Barry Llewellyn for the opportunity to work with them .
 A special thank you to Roy Francis from the mixing lab studios.

 Naggo Morris continues to perform with the Heptones and to do solo acts.
-He is now making preparations for shows in Canada, USA, Europe and Brazil.

 For Booking and Reservations: